solid/process/README.md

 ### Becoming an Editor

-Editors are appointed directly by the Solid Leader.
+Editors are appointed directly by the Solid Director.
 Editors are listed at [editors.md](editors.md) along with their contact details and affiliations.
 Anyone may submit a request to be an editor.
 These requests are not reviewed by other editors.
-They are reviewed directly by the Solid Leader.
+They are reviewed directly by the Solid Director.

-The Solid Manager, who is also an editor, is appointed by the Solid Leader.
+The Solid Manager, who is also an editor, is appointed by the Solid Director.
 The Solid Manager is responsible for formalizing the outcome of any votes.

 ## Administration